skyfrk/dhbw-vs-latex-template/README.md

 Feel free to open an [issue](https://github.com/skyfrk/dhbw-vs-latex-template/issues) or submit a pull request if you discovered a bug or if there are new specifications! :books:

-> Everything except the output of this template should be written in the english language for better accessibility!
+> Everything except the output of this template should be written in english for better accessibility!

 ### :mag: Resources